"Hey Devon, this is our first time hiring an event emcee. What should we ask you?”

 Of course, every emcee’s answer will be different, but it should touch on a few key elements.
 To give you an idea, this is how I typically respond to this question:

 - Well, Mr./Mrs. Event Organizer, my first job is to manage the energy of the event.
 I’m not just your MC, which is the Master of Ceremonies, I’m your ME, which is the Master of Energy.
 The more energized your crowd is, the more they will learn and the more they’ll have a good time.
 Ultimately, you want your audience to get a lot from your event, and it’s my job to help them get that by managing their energy.

 - The second job I have is to introduce the speakers, but not just using cue cards.
 My job is to introduce the speakers in such a way that the audience will be really excited about hearing what a particular speaker has to say.

 - Some other important elements of my job include making smooth transitions from one part of the event to the next, making sure we run on time, making sure I link each speech back to the overall theme of the event, and a host of other things.

-While the emcee you're looking to hire may not use the the exact same words I did, at the absolute least he/she should have an answer that goes far beyond, “My job is to introduce the speakers.”
+While the emcee you're looking to hire may not use the exact same words I did, at the absolute least they should have an answer that goes far beyond, “My job is to introduce the speakers.”
 If they don't have anything to say more than that, then that should tell you they don’t fully understand or appreciate the role of an MC.